vitamins/archinstaller/README.md

 - Select filesystems for root and home partition
 - Supports encrypting the home partition with LUKS and dm-crypt
 - Allows you to download packages from the preferred mirror
-- Allows you to set a root password
+- Allows you to set passwords for root and standard user
 - Allows you to create an additional user
 - Allows you to configure the network with dhcpcd, netctl or ifplugd
 - Allows you to install Xorg and a desktop environment